 Engagement: Your hours in the classroom are quality time

 In the classroom, our students spend time with a faculty of scholar-practitioners: instructors who have actually done or are doing what they teach.
-For instance, our course on HUMINT is taught by a Senior Intelligence Officer with 28 years or experience in the CIA's Clandestine Service.
+For instance, our course on HUMINT is taught by a former Deputy Director of the CIA's National Clandestine Service.
 Our classes on political risk, propaganda, and political warfare are taught by a professor with high-level experience in government, education, and the private sector.
 Some of our core courses on American founding principles and foreign policy and Western moral tradition are taught by a retired Air Force colonel who served as Deputy National Security Advisor to the Vice President.
 Our course on Islam and Geopolitics is taught by a Eurasia expert who served as Senior Advisor to the Director of Voice of America.

 "I understand things better when I can see their real application, so I appreciate the faculty at IWP," comments student Sarah Dwyer.
 "The professors here command more than just a knowledge of subject matter but also a capacity to explain how the principles we learn in class are applied in the field."